 The Weeping fig is known to be ever-green, meaning you can grow it as a shrub or as a tree.
 It has slender, drooping branches often decked with greenish leaves and pointed edges.

 During summer, this tree produces creamy and yellowish blooms that eventually become tiny red figs. But that frequently happens when grown outdoors and will happen at least twice a year.
 Indoors, these trees will rarely bear any fruit of flower.

 In their native areas, these figs can assume a lofty height of up to 50 feet.
 However, when cultivated in home gardens, they are significantly smaller.

 8. San Pedro Fig Tree

-Unlike the first crop that usually comes during the summer months, the second one is produced during the latter half of the year.
-Unlike its first counterpart, it requires constant pollination.
-In case it isn’t pollinated, the fruit naturally falls from the tree.
+Unlike the first crop, which usually comes during summer, the second one is produced during the latter half of the year and requires constant pollination.
+If it isn’t pollinated, the fruit naturally falls from the tree.